Resources / Support Groups

-The Prescription Drug Take-Back program initiative focuses on easing the health and safety concerns from prescriptions no longer in use by those prescribed by physician medications and preventing abuse of prescription medications by helping our communities properly dispose of these prescription medications.
-Take Bake boxes are located in various police stations in York and Adams Counties.
+The Prescription Drug Take-Back program focuses on easing the health and safety concerns of misuse of prescription medication that is no longer in use.
+It helps in preventing abuse of prescription medications by helping our communities properly dispose of these prescription medications.
+Take Back boxes are located in various police stations in York and Adams Counties.

 Take Back Events are held annually in York County and Adams County.

 April 22, 2023 across York and Adams Counties 10:00AM-2:00PM.

 Every September, the federal agency, SAMHSA sponsors Recovery Month to increase awareness and understanding of mental health and substance use issues and to celebrate the people who recover.
 Forums, speaking engagements, flyers, posters, and alternative activities are provided to the communities in the surrounding areas to show appreciation of sobriety by those in recovery.
 Please check out the link below for more information on recovery month.